PhilTKamp/local-rag-workshop/README.md

 **Some things to think about:**

-*Do you need to final auto-complete step or would it be enough to simply return the list of values back to the user?*
+Q: *Do you need to final auto-complete step or would it be enough to simply return the list of values back to the user?*

 Maybe you or your users don't care for the final response message and would benefit primarily just from the semantic search.
 Chat models are significantly more expensive computationally compared to embedding models.
 If you don't really need that final message, cut it.
 Save the compute, complexity and avoid the risk of hallucinations.
 It'll run better locally and/or leave you with less operational costs.

-*Should I store the values directly with the embeddings?*
+Q: *Should I store the values directly with the embeddings?*

 This workshop keeps the embeddings stored alongsize the values themselves for simplicity.
 This isn't essentially by any means in some cases you may want these embeddings separated and to just store a reference or foreign key back to the original data point.
 I've split these out before for implementations in Redis due to data type restrictions.
 Perhaps you want to separate the embeddings as not row will have an embedding, or maybe you want to build an index on just the embedding?

-*In a complex data model, what values are worth embedding?*
+Q: *In a complex data model, what values are worth embedding?*

 Crude examples of RAG will just embed the entire value.
 However, that may not be ideal as you may only want to search on a part of a complex data model.
 Additionally, you may want to have multiple embeddings to allow for a more targeted search if your data model has a wide variety of data points.
 Unfortunately,